 If you are not a U.S. citizen, legal permanent resident or an undocumented student, your request for financial aid will be a factor in our admission evaluation.
 While financial aid resources are limited for international citizens, Stanford does offer admission to a number of these applicants each year.
 International citizens who indicate on their applications that they will not be applying for financial aid and subsequently are admitted are not eligible to apply for financial aid at any time during their four years at Stanford.
 However, if your citizenship status changes during the time you are enrolled as an undergraduate, and you become eligible for federal student aid, you may also be considered for need-based scholarship funds starting in the quarter during which your citizenship status changes.

-Stanford is need-blind for all U.S. citizens and legal noncitizens, regardless of where they attend high school.
+Stanford is need-blind for all U.S. citizens, U.S. permanent residents, and undocumented students regardless of where they attend high school.
 This means a request for financial aid will not be a factor in our admission evaluation.
 Visit our financial aid website for more information and to find the required application forms.

 Non-U.S. Educational Systems